Over a year ago, life gave us a chance to make some major memories.

 Upon reaching we found out that Antelope Canyon is only accessible by booking a tour as it is now a Navajo Tribal Park and one cannot visit the canyon independently and unfortunately as most of the tours are booked in advance and they had none left for that day.
 Disappointed we decided to enjoy some water activities at the resort before heading out to the Horseshoe Bend.

-By the way here is a pic from google so you too can feel why we were disappointed on not scoring the tour for Antelope Canyon.
+By the way here is a pic from Google so you too can feel why we were disappointed in not scoring the tour for Antelope Canyon.

 In the afternoon we drove to the Horse Shoe Bend.
 It was humid and blazing hot with temperatures of 100° F and rising.